 - Must not be married, engaged to, or a de facto of a person who holds, or is eligible to hold, Australian or New Zealand citizenship or permanent residency, at any time during the application, selection or mobilisation phases

-- be able to satisfy all requirements of the Department of Immigration and Border Protection to hold a Training and Research Visa (subclass 402) visa.
+- be able to satisfy all requirements of the Department of Immigration and Border Protection to hold a Temporary Activity Visa (subclass 408).
 This may mean that DFAT will need to withdraw an Award offer if the Awardee cannot satisfy the visa requirements

-- Field of research must be aligned to Science & Technology, Agricultural Productivity and/or Health
+- Field of research must be aligned to Agricultural Productivity, Health and Science and Technology

 - Must have a letter of support from their home institution that outlines their agreement to the Fellowship, Annex 4 of the Post-Doctoral Fellowships Guidelines